GeekBoySupreme/aura/README.md

-# Covicas - A Light Weight Face Recognizer for Multiple Recoginizer Network
+# Aura - Using Facial Tracking to move real-life Objects

 ## Settings File
 All the Cofiguration should be done in the settings file.